cs3216/cs3216.github.io/coursework/product-design/index.md

 The broad structure of the PRD is as such:

 1. Product Purpose (Milestones 1-3)

    - Description of the problem that you are trying to solve
-   - High level description of what the product does and how it solves the problem
+   - High-level description of what the product does and how it solves the problem
    - Who is the product for

 2. Competitive Analysis (Not included in Assignment 1)

    - Identify competitors who are launching similar products
    - Identify features of competitor's products worth emulating or avoiding
    - Identify the ways in which our product's features can deliver greater value than the competition

 3. Features (Milestones 4-8)

    - Describe each feature at the level of interaction designs and use cases
    - Requirement traceability - identifying which requirements are in support of which objective
    - Metrics to be measured (Not covered in Assignment 1)